itbdelaboprogramming/IoT-Gateway/README.md

 # IoT-Gateway
+**NOTICE**: The completed version of IoT-Gateway has been continued to new repository, [IoT-Simhat](https://github.com/itbdelaboprogramming/IoT-Simhat).

 Development of IoT gateway system for internet communication by using Raspberry-Pi.

 The Raspberry-Pi can also be used as a router (internet gateway) for other device that is connected through the ethernet port.